AdobeDocs/pass.en/help/authentication/authn-oauth2-protocol.md

 In a nutshell, the authentication flow for MVPDs supporting the OAuth 2.0 protocol follows these steps:

 1. The end-user navigates to the Programmer's site and selects to log in with his MVPD credentials
-1. The AccessEnabler installed on the Programmer's side with send an Authentication request in the form of an HTTP request to the Adobe Primetime authentication endpoint, which the Adobe Primetime authentication endpoint redirects to the MVPD authorization endpoint.
+1. The AccessEnabler installed on the Programmer's side with send an Authentication request in the form of an HTTP request to the Adobe Pass authentication endpoint, which the Adobe Pass authentication endpoint redirects to the MVPD authorization endpoint.
-1. The MVPD authorization endpoint sends an authorization code to the Adobe Primetime authentication endpoint
+1. The MVPD authorization endpoint sends an authorization code to the Adobe Pass authentication endpoint
-1. Adobe Primetime authentication uses the received authorization code to request a refresh token and an access token from the MVPD's token endpoint
+1. Adobe Pass authentication uses the received authorization code to request a refresh token and an access token from the MVPD's token endpoint
 1. A call to fetch user info & metadata can be sent to the user profile endpoint in case the user information is not included in the token
 1. The authentication token is passed to the end-user who can now successfully browse the Programmer site